dklassic/GDC-transcript/README.md

 ## Why not just YouTube transcription?

 Firstly, Whisper showed better results than YouTube in our testing.

 Secondly Whisper produces transcripts with better sentence structure that's much easier to read.

 ## Limitation

 As far as Whisper goes, it is a decent transcription tool which often rivals human translators in terms of context recognition.
 However, it will often go haywire and make things up which surely exhibits generative AI's trait.

-The transcript also tends to mess up when the speaker goes 88 mph and you'll see the the transcript getting messier.
+The transcript also tends to mess up when the speaker goes 88 mph and you'll see the the transcript gets messier after that.

 Lastly in order to make sure all English speaking part is properly transcribed, we forcedfully set the langauge detected as "English," which will cause whipser to transribe and translate the non-English part as well if so exists (such as in the case of [This Nier: Automata talk](https://youtu.be/jKbH9i5axxU)).
 We might go through these case one by one and produce a much robust version of subtitle including orignal language, so that if anyone choose to translate subtitles to non-English versions can have much more context to work on.